 Phu Quoc is an island off the southern coast of Vietnam (well, technically, it’s off the coast of Cambodia).
 It is the place to go if you want to visit a tropical paradise during your vacation.
 Even though Vietnam has a huge amount of coastline, many of the beaches actually aren’t ideal for a relaxing getaway.
 But that’s not the case in Phu Quoc.

 Here you’ll find white sandy beaches, ideal diving and snorkeling conditions, yummy seafood, and some fun activities to keep you busy.
 Rent a motorbike and cruise around the island, stopping along the way to explore the temples and enjoy an iced coffee on the beach.

 And if you want to pamper yourself during your trip to Vietnam, Phu Quoc has some truly amazing hotels and resorts to splurge on!
 And since they have an airport on the island, it’s easy and cheap to book a plane ticket from HCMC.

 That’s it – the best places to visit in Vietnam!
-Where you’re favorite Vietnam destination.
+Where is your favorite Vietnam destination?
 Let us know in the comments below.